luftaquila/fsk-energymeter/README.md

 ### FSK-EEM Viewer

-Download the latest FSK-EEM Viewer or open the web viewer URL from the [Release](https://github.com/luftaquila/fsk-energymeter/releases).
+Download the latest FSK-EEM Viewer from the [Release](https://github.com/luftaquila/fsk-energymeter/releases) or open the [online viewer](https://fsk-energymeter.luftaquila.io).

 Open the record file in the FSK-EEM Viewer to visualize the data or export as a human-readable format.

 #### Device Configuration

 Click the `Connect` button and select the FSK-EEM device to connect.\
-The device's UID and the current time will be displayed when connected.
+The device's UID and the current time are displayed on successful connection.

 * `Sync RTC` button synchronizes the device clock with the host computer.
 * `Delete` button deletes the all log files stored in the device.<br>Unplug and re-connect the device to see the change.